oswellchan/lumiclone/README.md

 ![Lumiclone Screenshot](http://oswellchan.github.io/lumiclone/assets/imgs/screenshot.png)

 ## Motivations
 I played a lot of Lumines on my cellphone back in 2008 before my phone eventually broke.
 As the years gone past, there always was the itch to play, but I was too cheap to shell out $8.50 to buy the actual game.
-10 years later, having just learnt some React, I thought: "Hey Lumines like Tetris right?
+10 years later, having just learnt some React, I thought: "Hey Lumines' like Tetris right?
 Should be a light exercise to bang out a workable version."

 Fast forward 11 months (with about 7 months of hiatus), this POC is finally ready.
 Turns out the light exercise was more of a marathon ¯\\\_(ツ)\_/¯